 How do we consult with young people with SEND and involve them in their education?

 - We meet with a child before beginning any specific support and explain what we are doing, and why.

 - We ask students for their views on their needs and record this on their Support Plan.

 How do we asses and review children's progress towards outcomes?

 - The class teacher monitors each child’s progress and discusses this with the SENDCO and the parent/carer.
 The class teacher considers each child’s targets as agreed with the parent/carer and records these on a Support Plan.
 This will happen each term.

 - We measure children’s progress in learning by measuring against National expectations, age related expectations and by considering a pupil’s targets.

-- We have pupil progress meetings each term which involves the SENCO and contributions from any other member of staff who have supported the child.
+- We have pupil progress meetings each term which involves the SENDCO and contributions from any other member of staff who have supported the child.

 What is our approach to teaching children and young people with SEND?

 - We want everyone in our school to make excellent progress, and to achieve the very best that they can, in all aspects of their all-round education, regardless of any Special Educational Needs or Disabilities that they may have.
 We have high aspirations for all of our children.